-The whole reason I’m bringing up our trip to Israel is because today’s recipe for za’atar chicken and butternut squash is 100% inspired from our trip.
+Today’s recipe for za’atar chicken and butternut squash is 100% inspired from our trip to Israel.
 Za’atar is a Middle Eastern spice blend that I had heard about before, but it wasn’t until our trip when we actually made our own za’atar seasoning blend that I became familiar and excited about experimenting with it.

 Since we’ve been home I’ve been experimenting with the za’atar and have almost used our whole jar!
 I’ve made a few dishes that we’ve loved, and this one pan za’atar chicken bake with butternut squash is definitely a favorite!

 If you’re new to za’atar and don’t have it in your spice cabinet, no worries!
 You can find it at most international or natural grocery stores, or at a specialty spice shop like Penzeys.
 I’ve definitely seen it at my local Whole Foods.